fugue/credstash/README.md

 7. Done!

 ### Setting up credstash
 The easiest thing to do is to just run `pip install credstash`.
-That will download and install credstash and its dependencies (boto and pycrypto).
+That will download and install credstash and its dependencies (boto and PyCypto).

 The second easiest thing to do is to do `python setup.py install` in the `credstash` directory.